SIXwishlist/docs/Developer/02_App/Routes.md

         ...
     );

-The method will then attach those routes to an array which is returned, allowing us to pass the full array of routes to Aura Router.
+The method will then attach and return all the routes it finds as an array, allowing us to pass the full array of routes to Aura Router.

     $admin_routes = App::get('configs')->getRoutes('admin');